 This post is based on a visit taken more than ten years ago but I decided to visit my photographs since my planned trip for 2020 was postponed because of the current pandemic.
 I was looking forward to seeing some of the changes since I was there such as a subway system, to see the area where Americans lived before the management of the Canal was handed over to the Panamanian government and to see the cruise port.
 During this visit there were many areas of development where communities were being built some of the houses were already completed and many seemed to be nearing completion.

 My friend from Panama was contemplating returning there to reside permanently so he invited us to visit and see the country.
 A group (family ) of us went; it is so good when you go with someone who is knowledgeable of the place and you get a chance to really interact with the natives and visit places not usually visited by tourists..
 I am not sure what I expected but found the place to be quite modern with many high rise buildings and decent roadways.
 One thing I realized very quickly ia that I would not drive there.
 It brought back memories of my visit to Mexico where traffic just seemed to be speeding all the time and it appeared that to survive you have to be an aggressive driver.
-The thing that struck me immediately were how overly decorated the busses were.
+The thing that struck me immediately was how overly decorated the buses were.
 I was concerned about visibility as in some instances even the windows were decorated but they were beautiful though.
+I understand they are no longer that decorated.

 We went to the MiraFlores locks.
 When the lock is closed it creates a pathway that you are able to walk over to go down to where the operations are an area I call the engine room.
 We were warned not to look down but I did not realize at first that we were crossing over the locks.
 There were rails there anyway.